 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.12 May 2016 Back to results
+They are based on our understanding of legislation at the date of publication.13 May 2022 Back to results

-Once contributions are phased in (see below), the minimum level will be 8% of the jobholder’s qualifying earnings in the relevant pay reference period, with the employer being required to pay at least 3% of that.
+The minimum level is 8% of the jobholder’s qualifying earnings in the relevant pay reference period, with the employer being required to pay at least 3% of that.